A survey of $\chi$-boundedness: Open problems

 \subsection{Triangle-free subgraphs}

-There is a fundamental conjecture, due to L. Esperet (unpublished), although it might have been asked before.
+There is a fundamental conjecture, due to Louis Esperet (unpublished), although it might have been asked before.
 (See~\cite{trot}, where they say ``This has been asked several times by researchers, but we could not find a reference.'') \begin{thm} For all $\kappa,n$, every graph with sufficiently large chromatic number and clique number at most $\kappa$ has a triangle-free induced subgraph with chromatic number at least~$n$. \end{thm} If we relax our requirements and do not demand that the subgraph be induced, then the conjecture is true: R\"odl \cite{rodl2} proved that, for all $n$, every graph with sufficiently large chromatic number contains a triangle-free subgraph with chromatic number at least $n$.
 (The stronger conjecture of Erd\H os and Hajnal \cite{ehn} that every graph with huge chromatic number contains a subgraph with large girth and large chromatic number is still open.)

 Conjecture \ref{trot} would serve to reduce many questions about $\chi$-boundedness to questions about triangle-free graphs, which might be much easier.
-(For instance, every triangle-free graphs with chromatic number at least three has an odd hole, so the result of~\cite{oddholes} would be immediate; and the conjecture before \ref{holeseq} would be reduced to \ref{holeseq} itself.)
-This is a great question, and we do not even know whether it holds for $n=4$ (it is true for $n=3$ by the result of~\cite{oddholes}).
+More exactly, it would imply that an ideal is $\chi$-bounded if and only if the triangle-free graphs in it have bounded chromatic number.\footnote{Note that it is important here that we are considering an ideal: for example the class of graphs of form $K_3\cup H$, where $H$ is triangle-free, is not $\chi$-bounded, and it contains no triangle-free graphs; but then it is not closed under taking induced subgraphs.
+A similar trick, taking a sequence of graphs with increasing clique number and much more rapidly increasing chromatic number, can be used to construct a class of graphs where the optimal $\chi$-binding function grows at arbitrary rate.} For instance, every triangle-free graph with chromatic number at least three has an odd hole, so \ref{oddholes} would be immediate; and the conjecture before \ref{holeseq} would be reduced to \ref{holeseq} itself.
+This is a great question, and we do not even know whether it holds for $n=4$ (it is true for $n=3$ by \ref{oddholes}).